diogosoares22/ada-fix-it/index.md

 -----------------

+In this Project we provided a detailed analysis of the US political landscape from 2015 up to 2017, we studied the "popularity" of two of the main politicians in the United States in that years using the number of quotes referred to them in newspapers and news websites.
+We used timeseries to indentify the trend of the popularity and to relate it to the main events in the political scene of that years, we also compared it with Google Trends to see if the number of quotes capture the online interest as well.

-In this Project we provide a detailed analysis of the US political landscape from 2015 up to 2017, throughout our project we carefully look at the caracteristics of authors that talked about the two key political figures during that time (Donald Trump and Hillary Clinton), by looking at this two distinct groups we can reason about the two different basis around this two politicians and we can therefore think about the underlying differences between the democrat and republican basis.
-In the end, we create a model to predict wether or not someone is talking about Trump or Clinton, the results of the model can provide insights as to whether a person's caracteristic such as age or gender can be used as a predictor for the task at hand.
-To sum up our project's goal was to provide a detailed data centric view of the popularity and polarization of the aforementioned political figures for different groups of people.
+Moreover, throughout our project we carefully studied the caracteristics of authors whose quotes are referred to the two key political figures during that time.
+By looking at these two distinct groups we can reason about the two different basis of these two politicians and we could therefore extend our analysis underlying the differences between the democrat and republican basis.
+In the end, we created a model to predict wether or not someone is a Trump or a Clinton speaker, the results of the model can provide insights as to whether a person's caracteristic such as age or gender can be used as a predictor for the task at hand.
+To sum up our project's goal was to provide a **detailed data centric view of the popularity and polarization of the aforementioned political figures for different groups of people**.